Couple allegedly engaging in sex act at Oakland A’s game being investigated by police - NewsBreak

 OAKLAND, Calif. ( KRON ) — The Oakland Police Department has launched an investigation into an incident in which a couple allegedly engaged in a sex act in the stands of an Oakland Athletics game on Sunday.
 The incident, first reported by TMZ , was seemingly captured on camera by a social media user at the game and posted to Twitter .

 In the footage, an isolated couple is seen alone near the top of section 334 engaging in what appears to be a sex act.
-Nexstar’s KRON reached out to Oakland police, and a spokesperson confirmed the incident was under investigation.Giants team store has shirt on sale that reads ‘San Fran’
+Nexstar’s KRON reached out to Oakland police, and a spokesperon confirmed the incident was under investigation.Giants’ Kapler won’t take field for national anthem: ‘I am not okay with the state of this country’

 “The Oakland Police Department was not alerted to this incident until after the game and we were advised that A’s staff/cameras did not capture video of this during the game.
 We have initiated an investigation.
 However, the parties have not been identified and no one has been cited/arrested at this time.
 The violation is 647(a) PC.
 Lewd acts in public,” said OPD Public Information Officer Candace Keas in a statement to KRON4.